-Over the past year or two there has been an unprecedented flurry of hacking activity worldwide.
+It’s important to know how to secure WordPress if you’re a WP site owner.
+Over the past year or two, there has been an unprecedented flurry of hacking activity worldwide.
 A massive botnet emanating from former Eastern Bloc countries has been specifically targeting WordPress and other CMS systems with a view to accessing administrative accounts.

-On top of that, there have been widespread brute force attacks targeting Cpanel hosting accounts, along with attacks focusing on sites with MS Frontpage Server Extensions left enabled.
-Distributed Denial of Service attacks have hit many sites, in some cases leveraging innocent WordPress site’s via trackbacks / pingbacks and the XML-RPC vulnerabilty.
+On top of that, there has been a widespread need to defend against brute force login attacks targeting Cpanel hosting accounts, along with attacks focusing on sites with MS Frontpage Server Extensions left enabled.
+Mitigating Distributed Denial of Service attacks that have hit many sites is needed, in some cases, those were leveraging innocent WordPress sites via trackbacks/pingbacks and the XML-RPC vulnerability.

 WordPress hacking efforts have grown in volume and sophistication as the CMS platform has grown in popularity.
-Because there are many millions of WordPress-powered websites, a successful exploit offers a vast array of targets. my My WordPress SEO services package has a strong focus on firewall and login security.
+Because there are many millions of WordPress-powered websites, a successful exploit offers a vast array of targets.
+My WordPress SEO services package has a strong focus on firewall and login security.

 WordPress, along with other content management systems such as Joomla and Drupal, and forums such as phpBB and vBulletin, are major targets for hackers and spammers.
-However, in the case of WP at least, basic preventive measures to minimise the risk of hacking need not be complicated nor expensive.
+However, in the case of WP at least, basic preventive measures to minimise the risk of hacking need not be complicated or expensive.